-I personally would not recommend it and would never use it to carry a Dachshund that has IVDD or prior back problems (the couple people I know that use it said their dog never has).
+I personally would not recommend this backpack to carry a Dachshund, and would never use it to carry a Dachshund that has IVDD or prior back problems (the couple people I know that use it said their dog never has).

 Ruff Rescue Gear Sling

-I get asked a lot about the Ruff Rescue Pup Traveler small dog carrier too.
+While a sling, not a backpack, I frequently get asked a lot about the Ruff Rescue Pup Traveler small dog carrier.

-Well, not yet?
-I’m currently assembling my ideal Dachshund carrier backpack from several different parts and bags.
+I’m currently working on assembling my ideal Dachshund carrier backpack from several different parts and bags.

 If you know any rich investors who love Dachshunds let me know.
 Ha, ha.